Image bullcitydogs, Flickr

 Every cat owner has seen this; your cat is hungry, he weaves in and out of your legs, you return home from work, he rubs his cheek against your shin, headbutts you, rubs against a sofa, or a corner.
 Why is he doing this?

-Head bunting is typically used on humans and other familiar animals, lip rubbing more for objects.
-I certainly witnessed this today when our cat was seriously headbutting the hand of a friend, but then moving over to a book and rubbing his lips on the book.
+Head bunting is reserved for humans and other familiar animals and lip rubbing more for objects.
+I witnessed this today when our cat was seriously headbutting the hand of a friend, but then moving over to a book and rubbing his lips on the book.
 He was content and in a happy place.
 Not only do cats rub against the furniture, walls and you, but cats who like each other will often rub heads together.
-This is a sign of familiarity and comfort, they like each other and are happy.
+This is a sign of familiarity and comfort; they like each other and are happy.

 You may also notice that cats will rub their head and body on objects they want to re-scent.
 Maybe it is a new you have come back smelling of another cat, dog, house.
 Rubbing against you gets his scent back onto you.

-Similar glands are also located at the base of the tail.
-This explains why your cat will not only rub his head but also his body on your legs or on the wall, sofa etc. Again, they’re transferring these feel-good pheromones onto you or the object which produces a sense of calm in the cat.
+Similar glands also occur at the base of the tail.
+This explains why your cat will not only rub his head but also his body on your legs or the wall, sofa etc. Again, they’re transferring these feel-good pheromones onto you or the object which produces a sense of calm in the cat.

 Pheromones also send messages to other members of the same species.
 For example, females in heat secrete pheromones so that local tom cats know that she is in season and ready to mate.

-They are also found in the urine and feces, which is why cats spray, it is used as a way to mark their territory or objects.
+Urine and feces also contain pheromones, which is why cats spray – as a way to mark their territory or objects.
 Intact males are most likely to engage in spraying behaviour as they are considerably more territorial than desexed cats, but spraying can occur in all cats, especially under stress.